HariPrasathM2005/Hacker-Rank-C-/README.md

-I have shared code for the problem statement (Inheritance Introduction) from hackerrank platform(C++)
+I have shared code for the problem statements in hackerrank platform(C++)